dacarlin/cookbook/ssDNA-prep.md

 18. Centrifuge for 5 min at 14700 RPM
 19. Transfer supernatant to new tube and prep using Qiagen M13 kit (20 min)

+## Day 3 (using 0.22 micron filter)

+1. Centrifuge culture for 2 hour at 4700 RPM
+2. Filter using a 60 mL Luer-lock syringe and 0.22 micron filter into fresh Falcon tubes with 10 mL salt PEG
+3. Incubate on ice for 1 hour
+4. Centrifuge for 30 min at 4700 RPM
+5. Toss supernatant (remove as much as possible)
+6. Resuspend pellet in 0.7 mL PBS
+7. Prep using M13 kit